WICG/view-transitions/README.md

 # Shared Element Transitions

-Shared Element Transitions is a proposal for a new script API that allows a simple set of transitions in both Single-Page Applications (SPAs) and Multi-Page Applications (MPAs).
+Shared Element Transitions is a proposal for a new script API that allows a simple set of transition animations in both Single-Page Applications (SPAs) and Multi-Page Applications (MPAs).

 The inspiration for this feature are transitions similar to the ones listed in